awsdocs/aws-doc-sdk-examples/kotlin/usecases/workflow_sagemaker_lambda/Readme.md

-# Create the SageMaker geospatial Lambda function using the AWS SDK for Kotlin
+# Create the SageMaker geospatial Lambda function using the SDK for Kotlin

-This example demonstrates how to create a Lambda function for the Amazon SageMaker pipeline and geospatial job example.
+This example demonstrates how to create an AWS Lambda function for the Amazon SageMaker pipeline and geospatial job example.

 A [SageMaker pipeline](https://docs.aws.amazon.com/sagemaker/latest/dg/pipelines.html) is a series of interconnected steps that can be used to automate machine learning workflows.
 You can create and run pipelines from SageMaker Studio by using Python, but you can also do this by using AWS SDKs in other